-Subsequent to the end of the fiscal year, the District issued Series 2020 Bonds to finance the Area Two project.
-Area Two Project was revised and will be constructed in two sub-parts, the 2020 Project for the next 338 residential units outside the Area One project, and an additional 147 units to be part of a future project.
+In the current fiscal year, the District issued Series 2020 Bonds to finance the Area Two project.
+Area Two Project was revised and will be constructed in two sub-parts, the 2020 Project for the next 338 residential units outside the Area One project, and an additional 123 units to be part of a future project.
 The total cost of the revised Area Two project is estimated at \$18,003,000, of which \$13,790,000 is estimated for the 2020 Project.
-The net construction proceeds from the Series 2020 Bonds are approximately \$6.2 million and will be used by the District to provide funds for the construction of a portion of the Assessment Area Two - 2020 Project.
+The net construction proceeds from the Series 2020 Bonds are approximately \$6.2 million and are used by the District to provide funds for the construction of a portion of the Assessment Area Two - 2020 Project.
 The Developer entered into a completion agreement to fund or cause to be funded the completion of the 2020 Project.